 Grant and Manuscript Writing Workshops

-We offer several annual workshops and courses to help graduate students apply for predoctoral fellowships including a fellowship application workshop every Fall and a Specific Aims grant writing fundamental workshop every Spring.
+We offer several annual workshops and courses to help graduate students apply for predoctoral fellowships including a fellowship application workshop every Fall and a Fellowship writing fundamental workshop every Spring.
 We also have boilerplate paragraphs to be used for Responsible Conduct of Research, Rigor and Reproducibility, Individual Development Plants, Career and Professional Development, and Institutional Environment.
 Click here to view those grant writing resources.

 We also offer an annual workshop on scientific publications every Spring.
 This workshop covers best practices in experimental design, analysis, and writing to produce a manuscript that reviewers will love.
 The event is taught by an editor of a major scientific publisher.
 Click here to view a recent workshop on manuscript writing.